How Much Does Mold Inspection Cost in 2025?

 Mold Testing

-Mold testing costs around $250 to $350.
+Onsite mold testing costs around $100 to $250.
 To conduct a test, inspectors will take air or surface samples in the home to find out if there's mold.
 Mold testing is necessary because it confirms the presence of mold in your home and identifies what type of mold is there and how many mold spores are in the air, which all make a difference when it's time for remediation.

 Lab Testing